Kalispera Greece Crete.

 The monastery is most known for the role it played in the Cretan revolt of 1866-1869 against the occupying Turkish forces.
 There is much to tell about Moni Arkadi, several books have been written about the monastery, and the massacre that took place in November 1866.
 If you are interested I can recommend Arkadi, the historic monastery.
 The book does not cost many euros and can be bought in Arkadi, and in Rethymno, as well as in other larger places.

-Here is a brief summary of what happened:
+Here is a brief summary of what happened in November 1866:

 The monastery served as a stronghold for freedom fighters who participated in the rebellion against the Turks.
 The Turkish Pasha in Rethymno issued an ultimatum that the monastery would stop shelter the Cretan freedom fighters, if not the monastery would be destroyed.
 Abbot Gabriel in Arkadi refused to obey the Turks.